• Skip to primary navigation

 Notes

-• You don't necessarily need to line your baking sheet with parchment paper or silicone baking mats.
-However, because these cookies are more cakey, I do find that lining the pans is helpful for easier release.
+• Because these cookies are more cakey, I do find that lining the pans is helpful for easier release.

 • Please note that these nutritional values are approximate and may vary slightly depending on the specific brands and measurements used.